Sustainable Sidekicks Consultancy

 There is a special freelancer rate of £59 and there is the option for feedback on your own policies that you create.

-Following this interactive step-by-step workshop you will have the clarity, competence and confidence to create a compelling and meaningful policy.
+Following this replay, which is a step-by-step workshop you will have the clarity, competence and confidence to create a compelling and meaningful policy.

 You don’t need to have a strategy or initiatives in place.
 This workshop is for organisations, freelancers, event managers and green champions at the beginning of their journeys who have a commitment but don’t know where to start.